jravz/saga_orchestrator/Readme.md

             t.on_true state_name :state_03
             t.on_false state_name :state_04
           end
-          seq.end #closes the sequence
+          seq.end #closes the sequence.
+This can be inserted within any sub sequence or conditional flow and it will close execution immediately end
       end
     end
-    end

 In addition to the above, you can also define a sub sequence using seqs.sub instead of seqs.start.
 There should be only one seqs.start as this is taken as the the point to start execution of the state engine.
-To invoke a sub sequence, replace the state_name with > sequence_name :seq_name
+To invoke a sub sequence, replace the state_name with:

+> sequence_name :seq_name

 ### How to run the state engine
 If lets say, our child class is defined as Workflows::Test, you can initiate the state engine as follows: